ayushais/DBLiDARNet/README.md

 # DeepTemporalSeg

-This repository contains code to learn a model for semantic segmentation of a 3D LiDAR scan
+This repository contains code to learn a model for semantic segmentation of 3D LiDAR scans
 #### Related Publication

 Ayush Dewan, Wolfram Burgard